statamic/docs/content/collections/docs/new-antlers-parser.md

 ## Overview

-Antlers is one of the fundamental features of Statamic.
-It features a tightly coupled template language, runtime engine, and library of [Tags](#tags) that can be used to fetch and manipulate data, handle logic, and help you write easier to maintain HTML.
+Antlers is one Statamic's foundational features.
+It consists of a tightly coupled template language, runtime engine, and library of [Tags](#tags) that can be used to fetch and manipulate data, handle logic, and help you write easier to maintain HTML.

 Antlers templates are also called views.
 Any files in the `resources/views` directory with an `.antlers.html` file extension is an "Antlers Template", and will be parsed with the Antlers Engine.